Priyanshu2746/JustGenric/README.md

 ## Features

-- User registration and authenticatio
+- User registration and authentication
 - Browse and book appointments with doctors
 - Admin panel for managing appointments and doctors
 - Real-time messaging between patients and administrators